 Novel ideas about memory

 Interregional relationships also help endow memory with meaning.
-The hypothalamus, for instance, helps the hippocampus integrate different dimensions of novelty with memories, said Thomas McHugh, a Professor at the RIKEN Center for Brain Science in Japan who was one of the earliest faculty members of the Picower Institute.
+The hypothalamus, for instance, helps the hippocampus integrate different dimensions of novelty with memories, said Thomas McHugh, a Professor at the RIKEN Center for Brain Science in Japan and a former researcher in the Picower Institute.

 “Novelty can come in many different forms,” he noted.
 When he returns to Kendall Square he sees the novel spatial context of new buildings, but he also encounters the novel social context of new people around the Institute.
 In recent research, his team has been able to track how cells in the supramammillary nucleus of the hypothalamus convey these different kinds of novelty via circuit connections with the separate parts of the hippocampus that integrate that kind of information in representing memory.